Should I sign up for Personal Capital?

 Personal Capital’s dynamic asset allocation and smart weighting is unique among robo-advisors.

-Personal Capital creates an index with a sample of individual comapny stocks for portfolios larger than $200,000.
+Personal Capital creates an index with a sample of individual comapany stocks for portfolios larger than $200,000.
 Investors with under $200,000 have exchange traded funds in their accounts.

 The goal is to achieve a relatively even exposure to size, style, and economic sector.
 The result of the strategy is to have equal weight in each major investment sector.
 This method contrasts with typical indexes that weight companies ownership by market capitalization or number of shares multiplied by share price.